afombravo/2FAST2Q/README.md

 To run the program, three input paths are required:

-### 1  Directory containing the sequencing files
+### 1  Directory containing the sequencing files (assumed to be the current directory when using the cmd line version and no inputs are given)

-A path to the folder with either:
+A path to the folder with the sequencing files (it doesn´t matter if in .gz or .fastq.gz format as 2fast2q auto determines the correct one)

-1. all the compressed sequencing files (at the moment, the program unzips .gz files only)

-   or

-2. all the uncompressed .fastq files

-### 2  The path to the feature .csv file
+### 2  The path to the feature .csv file (optional) (assumed to be the only .csv file in the current directory when using the cmd line version and no inputs are given)
-(only needed when searching the fastq file for known sequences, such as with a CRISPRi-Seq experiment)
+Only needed when searching the fastq file for known sequences, such as with a CRISPRi-Seq experiment.
 A path to the .csv file with the features.
 See example "D39V_guides.csv" for layout (remove any headers).
 Leave empty if you want to run the program in extract and count mode (extract all found features without alignements)

 ### 3 the output directory

-A path to the output folder (for safety, a subfolder will always be created on this directory)
+A path to the output folder (for safety, a subfolder will always be created on this directory) (2fast2q automatically creates a subdirectory within the current directory when using the cmd line version and no inputs are given)

 ### 4 Parameters

-The file extension type (default = fastq.gz) (change to the appropriate extension if uncompressed, for example ".fastq")

 The minimal sequencing phred-score for each nucleotide (default = 30)